 The syntax of loop annotations is given in Figure 2.10, as an extension of the grammar of C statements.
-Loop-allocation clauses allow specifying which memory locations are dynamically allocated or deallocated
+Loop-allocation clauses allow specifying which memory locations are dynamically allocated or deallocated by a loop from the heap; they are defined later in Section 2.7.3.

-Loop invariants and loop assigns
+2.4.2.1 Loop invariants and loop assigns